OpenLiberty/cloud-hosted-guides/instructions/guide-reactive-rest-client/README.md

 The **system** and **inventory** microservices use MicroProfile Reactive Messaging to send and receive the system load events.
 If you want to learn more about reactive messaging, see the [Creating reactive Java microservices](https://openliberty.io/guides/microprofile-reactive-messaging.html) guide.

-# Additional prerequisites

-You need to have Docker installed.
-For installation instructions, refer to the official [Docker documentation](https://docs.docker.com/get-docker/).
-You will build and run the microservices in Docker containers.
-An installation of Apache Kafka is provided in another Docker container.

 # Getting Started